scottnorton-io/ransomware-defense-mapping/docs/article.md

 4. Integrate Platform0-style jobs or equivalent automation so that coverage scores are driven by **fresh evidence**, not manual guesses.

 From there, you can decide how far to take it: keep it as an internal lab tool, bake it into your QSA preparation process, or evolve it into a richer ransomware readiness dashboard tailored to your practice.

+---

+## About this reference

+This article accompanies the `ransomware-defense-mapping` reference repository and was used as the basis for continuing professional education (CPE) credit under the “technical information security” category.